173rd Special Operations Aviation Squadron: History

 By 2004, the remaining Twin Otter aircraft based in Darwin had been withdrawn from service, while the King Air B200 was replaced by the more modern King Air B350 variant leased from Hawker Pacific.
 Restructuring of Army's aviation capability saw the squadron separated from 1st Aviation Regiment and placed under the command of 16th Aviation Brigade as an independent unit.

 By 2007, further re-organisation assigned all fixed-wing military aircraft to the RAAF and the squadron was to relocate to Sydney as a helicopter training and surveillance squadron under the newly raised 6th Aviation Regiment.
 In March 2008, the squadron became part of the 6th Aviation Regiment.
 On 20 November 2009, the squadron handed the King Air over to the RAAF.

-On 11 February 2010, the squadron was renamed as the "173rd Aviation Squadron" converting to rotary aircraft based with the 171st Aviation Squadron (now 171st Special Operations Aviation Squadron) at the recently redeveloped Luscombe Army Airfield operating a fleet of Bell 206B-1 Kiowa helicopters.
+On 11 February 2010, the squadron was renamed as the "173rd Aviation Squadron" and converted to rotary aircraft operating a fleet of Bell 206B-1 Kiowa helicopters.
+The squadron moved to the recently redeveloped Luscombe Army Airfield where 171st Aviation Squadron was based.
 The Kiowas were operated to provide training for graduate pilots unable to undertake operational conversions to the delayed MRH 90 Taipan and Tiger ARH helicopters.
 The Kiowa had been retired on 26 October 2009 from the 1st Aviation Regiment.

-In 2013, the squadron transitioned to the Black Hawk helicopter with the role of providing support to the Special Operations Command and returned the Kiowa to the Army Aviation Training Centre at Oakey.
+In 2013, the squadron transitioned to the S-70A-9 Black Hawk helicopter with the role of providing support to the Special Operations Command and returned the Kiowa to the Army Aviation Training Centre at Oakey.

+The squadron has been renamed the "173rd Special Operations Aviation Squadron"; it has had a new name from at least 2017.

-In February 2019, the squadron commenced transitioning from the retiring Black Hawk helicopters to the MRH-90 Taipan helicopters with the transition completed in December 2021.
+In February 2019, the squadron commenced transitioning from the retiring S-70A-9 Black Hawk helicopters to the MRH90 Taipan helicopters with the transition completed in December 2021.
+In January 2023, the Army announced the MRH90 would be replaced by the UH-60M Black Hawk.
+In July 2023, a MRH90 fatally crashed while the squadron was participating in exercise Talisman Sabre near Lindeman Island.
+In September 2023, the MRH90 fleet was retired earlier than planned following the fatal crash.
+In August 2023, the Army began receiving deliveries of UH-60Ms.